linqueta/blog/_posts/2020-01-19-numbered-params.md

 ### Mistake

-Numbered Params is nice but it has a some mistake.
+Numbered Params is nice but it has a mistake.
 When you have a block and you have to call a block method inside this block, Numbered Parameters doesn't work as well.
 Example:

 <script src="https://gist.github.com/linqueta/ddefadf3f217d7793ed1a47beab64335.js"></script>